Green Party (Ireland): Wipeout, recovery, and second government term

+Fallout from the 2011 general election

-The party suffered a wipeout at the 2011 general election, with all of its six TDs losing their seats, including those of former Ministers John Gormley and Eamon Ryan.
-Three of their six incumbent TDs lost their deposits.
+The party lost all of its six TDs at the 2011 general election, including former Ministers John Gormley and Eamon Ryan.
+Three of their six TDs lost their deposits.
 The party's share of the vote fell below 2%, meaning that they could not reclaim election expenses, and their lack of parliamentary representation led to the ending of state funding for the party.
 The party candidates in the 2011 election to the Seanad were Dan Boyle and Niall Ó Brolcháin; neither was elected, and as a result, for the first time since 1989 the Green Party had no representatives in the Oireachtas.

 In the aftermath of the wipeout Eamon Ryan was elected as party leader on 27 May 2011, succeeding John Gormley, while Catherine Martin was later appointed the deputy leader of the party.

+2016 to 2019 electoral successes

 At the 2016 general election Ryan and Martin gained two seats in the Dáil while Grace O'Sullivan picked up a seat in the Seanad.
 In doing so the Green party became the first Irish political party to lose all their seats in a general election but come back and win seats in a subsequent election.
-The Greens continued to pick up momentum in 2019, performing quite well in May during the concurrent 2019 local elections and 2019 European Parliament election while in November that same year the party saw Pippa Hackett capture a seat in the Seanad and Joe O'Brien bring home the party's first ever by-election win as a result of the 2019 Dublin Fingal by-election.
+The Greens continued to pick up momentum in 2019, performing quite well during the concurrent 2019 local elections and 2019 European Parliament election while in November that same year the party saw Pippa Hackett win a seat in the Seanad and Joe O'Brien bring home the party's first ever by-election win in the 2019 Dublin Fingal by-election.